Lord-of-the-Galaxy/IISc-UG-Discord-Bot/README.md

 This code is probably of no use to anyone else, but feel free to use it if you have a similar use case.

 All it does are provide you with a basic registration system based on an existing list of names of everyone that should be permitted to join the list. (along with the ability to register others with a different role), and possibly some basic moderation commands.
 WIP.
 If you make any improvements, I'd love it if you'd make a pull request.
+Please read the [code of conduct](https://github.com/Lord-of-the-Galaxy/IISc-UG-Discord-Bot/blob/master/CODE_OF_CONDUCT.md) before making any contributions.

 ## How to run
 You'll need Python 3 (it's been tested only with 3.7 though), along with all the libraries listed in `requirements.txt`.